ghost-writer-727/WC_Auto_Update_Order_Statuses_Over_Time/readme.md

 - `hide_errors`: If set to `true`, WordPress errors will be suppressed.
 - `block_exceptions`: If set to `true`, exceptions will be suppressed.

-Even if errors and exceptions are hidden, the class will be invalidated, preventing further actions until the issues are resolved.
+Even if errors and exceptions are hidden, the class can be invalidated, preventing further actions until the issues are resolved.
 This is controlled by the `invalidated` property, which will be set to `true` if any invalid settings are detected.

 ## Contributing